kool-engine/kool/README.md

 ## Physics Simulation

-Big update on physics: After playing around with various different engines on javascript and JVM I came to the conclusion that all of them had some kind of flaw.
+After playing around with various different engines on javascript and JVM I came to the conclusion that all of them had some kind of flaw.
 So I decided to write my own bindings for [Nvidia PhysX](https://github.com/NVIDIAGameWorks/PhysX): [physx-jni](https://github.com/fabmax/physx-jni) for JVM, and [physx-js-webidl](https://github.com/fabmax/physx-js-webidl) for javascript.

 This was quite a bit of work (and is an ongoing project), but I think it was worth it: By writing my own bindings I get the features I need, and, even better, I get the same features for javascript and JVM, which makes the multiplatform approach much easier.
-Nonetheless, physics integration is still in an early state.

 ## Usage